surenpoghosian/TalkieFrontEnd/README.md

 # This project was made from scratch during Picsart Hack Day within 8 hours !
 # Also you can find many interesting stuff on my github page, check it here [@surenpoghosan](https://github.com/surenpoghosian)
-`This is only front end of Talkie, you need also to setup the backend part, see details here ->` [talkieBackend](https://github.com/surenpoghosian/talkieBackend)
+`This is only front end of Talkie, you need also to setup the backend, see details here ->` [talkieBackend](https://github.com/surenpoghosian/talkieBackend)

 ### **1.** `git clone https://github.com/surenpoghosian/TalkieFrontEnd`
 ### **2.** `cd TalkieFrontEnd`